sasa1977/parent/RATIONALE.md

 Careful readers might have noticed that the behaviour manages its state implicitly.
 When `Parent.GenServer.start_child/1` succeeds, the function returns `{:ok, pid}`, while the internal behaviour state is implicitly changed.
 In other words, `start_child/1` is a function with a side-effect.

 The main reason why this approach is chosen is because starting of a child is by itself a side-effect operation.
-Thus, as soon as the new child is started, we want it to be included in other behaviour functions (e.g. when enumerating children or mapping a name to a pid).
+Thus, as soon as the new child is started, we want it to be included in other behaviour functions (e.g. when enumerating child processes or mapping a name to a pid).
 Using implicit state allows exactly this and leaves no place for mistakes.
 As an added bonus, the implicit state simplifies the interface of the callbacks, and allows `Parent.GenServer` to work exactly as a GenServer, which simplifies the transition to a parented version, and lowers the learning curve.

 For state storage, the behaviour uses the controversial process dictionary.
 This approach is chosen, since it keeps the entire state inside the process, so there's no data-copying involved nor are extra BEAM resources used (which would be the case if ETS or e.g. Agent was chosen).